-The CBC may, at any time, but subject to the prior written consent of the Trustee, terminate the appointment of the Asset Monitor by providing at least 30 days' prior written notice to the Asset Monitor, provided that such termination may not be effected unless and until a replacement asset monitor has been found by the CBC (such replacement to be approved by the Trustee if the replacement is an accountancy firm of international standing) which agrees to perform the duties (or substantially similar duties) of the Asset Monitor set out in the Asset Monitor Appointment Agreement.
+The CBC may, at any time, but subject to the prior written consent of the Trustee, terminate the appointment of the Asset Monitor by providing at least 30 days' prior written notice to the Asset Monitor, provided that such termination may not be effected unless and until a replacement asset monitor has been found by the CBC (such replacement should in any event (i) be an accountancy firm of international standing or (ii) be approved by the Trustee (such approval not being unreasonably withheld)) which agrees to perform the duties (or substantially similar duties) of the Asset Monitor set out in the Asset Monitor Appointment Agreement.
+If a replacement asset monitor has not been found by the CBC within 30 days of notice of termination by the CBC, the Asset Monitor may, but is not required to, identify a replacement asset monitor which agrees to perform the duties of the Asset Monitor.
+Any replacement asset monitor should in any event (i) be an accountancy firm of international standing or (ii) be approved by the Trustee (such approval not being unreasonably withheld).
+Subject to the requirements set out above being met in relation to any such replacement proposed by the Asset Monitor if the CBC has not found a replacement asset monitor within 30 days of notice of the termination, the CBC shall be obliged to appoint such proposed replacement asset monitor.

-The Asset Monitor may, at any time, resign from its appointment under the Asset Monitor Appointment Agreement upon providing the CBC and the Trustee (copied to the Rating Agency) with 60 days' prior written notice provided that such resignation may not be effected unless and until a replacement has been found by the CBC (such replacement to be approved by the Trustee provided the replacement is an accountancy firm of international standing) which agrees to perform the duties (or substantially similar duties) of the Asset Monitor set out in the Asset Monitor Appointment Agreement.

-If a replacement asset monitor has not been found by the CBC within 60 days of notice of resignation by the Asset Monitor, the Asset Monitor shall immediately use its best endeavours to propose a replacement (such replacement to be approved by the Trustee provided the replacement is an accountancy firm of international standing) which agrees to perform the duties (or substantially similar duties) of the Asset Monitor set out in the Asset Monitor Appointment Agreement.